The Persuasion Duality: Introduction

 \section{Introduction}

-\cite{kamenica2011} show that the optimal signal in a Bayesian persuasion problem concavifies the objective function in the space of posterior beliefs over the state.\footnote{See also \cite{aumann1995repeated} for an early version of this result.} Although conceptually attractive, concavification is not always a tractable approach.
-Thus, several recent papers (see \citealp{Kolotilin2017}, \citealp{dworczak2019}, \citealp{GP}, and \citealp{DK}) used duality theory to characterize the optimal signal.
+\cite{kamenica2011} show that the optimal signal in a Bayesian persuasion problem concavifies the objective function in the space of posterior beliefs over the state (see \citealp{BM2019} and \citealp{kamenica2019} for excellent overviews of the burgeoning literature on Bayesian persuasion).
+Although conceptually attractive, concavification is not always a tractable approach.
+Thus, several recent papers (see \citealp{Kolotilin2017}, \citealp{dworczak2019}, \citealp{DK}, \citealp{GP2}, and \citealp{KCW}) used duality theory to characterize the optimal signal.

 In this paper, we present a unified duality approach to the Bayesian persuasion problem.
 Our approach builds on and extends the geometric duality of \cite{Gale1967}.
+The primal and the dual problems correspond to finding, respectively, the concave closure and the concave envelope of the objective function.
 We show that the optimal dual variable is a supergradient of the concave closure of the objective function at the prior belief (Section \ref{sec:duality}).
-Thus, strong duality holds if and only if the concave closure is superdifferentiable at the prior.
-This regularity condition is always satisfied when the state space is finite and the prior has full support (because every finite-dimensional concave function is superdifferentiable at every interior point).
-But superdifferentiability may not hold when the state space is infinite (hence, additional assumptions are needed for strong duality to hold).
-We show that strong duality holds if the concave closure has bounded steepness at the prior, which in turn holds if the objective function is Lipschitz continuous.
-We also interpret the general duality result using an analogy to the linear production problem of \cite{gale1989}, with the dual variable interpreted as the state price function.\footnote{Similar interpretations have appeared in \cite{dworczak2019} and \cite{GP}.}

-In the special case when the objective function depends only on a finite set of moments of the posterior distribution (for example, the expected state), we show that the price function on the space of moments is a convex function that is greater than the objective function (Section~\ref{sec:moment}).
-This result generalizes the duality results established by \cite{Kolotilin2017}, \cite{dworczak2019}, and \cite{DK}.
-We comment on the precise relationship to these papers in Section \ref{sec:lit}.

-We illustrate the usefulness of the generalized duality approach by characterizing the optimal signal in the classical case of \cite{rayo2010optimal} when the state is two-dimensional (Section \ref{sec:application}).
-Moreover, relying on a characterization in \cite{doval2018}, we show that our duality results can be easily extended to a \textit{constrained} persuasion problem in which the distribution of posterior beliefs must satisfy additional linear constraints (Section \ref{sec:constraint}).
+Moreover, the dual variable can be represented as a price function on the state space.
+Because concave functions on finite-dimensional spaces have a supergradient at any interior point, strong duality always holds when the state space is finite.
+It may fail, however, when the state space is infinite; we prove that strong duality holds if the objective function is Lipschitz.